open-runtimes/examples/deno/compress_image/README.md

 # 🔗 Compressing an image

-A NodeJS Cloud Function for compressing an image with two providers:
+A Deno Cloud Function for compressing an image with two providers:
 - [Tinypng](https://tinypng.com/)
 - [Kraken.io](https://kraken.io/)